Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/1_urdf.md

 - In the Import Unity Package window that has opened, ensure everything is selected, and click `Import`.
 Once this is done, new folders in the Assets directory will appear, including Environment, Materials, Prefabs, and URDF.

-- Load the `Assets/Scenes/SampleScene` if it is not already open.
+- Double click to load the `Assets/Scenes/SampleScene` if it is not already open.
 In the Unity Project window, navigate to `Assets/Prefabs`.
 Select the Table prefab, and click and drag it into the Hierarchy window.
 The table should appear in the Scene view.
 Then, select and drag the Target into the Hierarchy window, as well as the TargetPlacement.
 They should appear to sit on the table.

 ![](img/1_cube.png)